 Pursuit of Happiness and Following Your Passion

-Joy isn’t exclusively the hedonistic short-term pleasure that you indulge in to the point where you’ve neglected all your responsibilities to the point of death.
+Joy isn't exclusively the hedonistic short-term pleasure that you indulge in to the point where you've neglected all your responsibilities.
 Joy is taking pleasure in doing something hard because you know the reward will be worth it.
 In this case, knowing is related to consciously choosing pain and sacrifice because you understand it will lead to even greater joy.
-It’s an integrated knowing where all of you is a “YES” to the experience.
+It's an integrated knowing where all of you is a "YES" to the experience.
 Suffering to suffer is shadow.
-We can bring light to that darkness by asking ourselves some questions:

-If I can’t find one long-term reason for it that ALL parts are on board with, then it’s time to stop it.
-If I can’t stop it, then it’s an addiction.
-An addiction means I have shadow work to do.
-What is blocking me from giving this thing up that’s not good for me?
+We can bring light to that darkness by asking ourselves: What is the benefit of doing something I'm not enjoying right now?
+What lesson am I trying to learn?
+What goal am I aiming to achieve that makes the unenjoyable enjoyable?
+Are all parts of me on board with this?
+If I can't find one long-term reason for it that ALL parts are on board with, then it's time to stop it.
+If I can't stop it, then it's an addiction—and that means I have shadow work to do.

 Conclusion

 Now is the time to claim your right to a joyful life.
 If joy feels elusive, consider working with me as your coach.
 We can explore and address the shadow aspects holding you back, helping you rediscover true pleasure and satisfaction.
-Despite the challenges, following your passion can lead you to a deeper and more authentic joy, where every part of you says "YES" to life.